Zhenru Temple (Jiangxi): Tang dynasty

 The Zhenru Temple was built between 806 and 810 during the mid-Tang dynasty (618-907) by monk Daorong, where he taught Chan Buddhism with his disciples Quanqing (全庆) and Quanhui (全悔) for almost 70 years.
 In the year 883 during the reign of Emperor Xizong, the local military governor Zhong Chuan (钟传) invited master Daoying (道膺) to the temple to preach Buddhism.
-The emperor bestowed a plaque inscribed by with Chinese characters of "Longchang Chan Temple" (龙昌禅院).
+The emperor bestowed a plaque inscribed with: 龙昌禅院 ("Longchang Chan Temple").

 Yuan dynasty

-In the late Yuan dynasty (1127-1368), a fire consumed the whole temple.
+In the late Yuan dynasty (1127-1368), a fire consumed the entire temple.

 Ming dynasty

 In 1592, in the 20th year of Wanli period in the Ming dynasty (1368-1644), Hongduan (洪断), the abbot of Wanfo Temple in Beijing, went to Mount Yuju to rebuild the temple.
-After the empress dowager heard the news, she gave a bronze statue of Rocana and a set of Tripitaka to help the reconstruction project.
+The empress dowager learned of the news and gave a bronze statue of Rocana and a set of Tripitaka to help the project.
 In 1602, the Wanli Emperor inscribed some plaques and couplets to the temple.

 Republic of China

-In 1937, after the Marco Polo Bridge Incident broke out, the Imperial Japanese Army began to invade China and the Zhenru Chan Temple was demolished by artillery.
+In 1937, after the Marco Polo Bridge Incident, the Imperial Japanese Army invaded China and the Zhenru Chan Temple was demolished by artillery.
 Only the bronze statue of Rocana survived.